 Pruning the Flowers

-I cut all of my blossoms at an angle, being careful not to cut off any new growth that I see.
+I cut all of my blossoms at an angle using sharp shears, being careful not to cut off any new growth that I see.
 Once cut, remove all of the leaves.
 You don’t want to give any nutrients to the leaves because they take away from the flowers.
 Also, be picky!
 Any dead spots or faded areas will be more prominent once the flowers are dried.

 Place in Water

 Place all of the stems in fresh water.
 You can cluster a few together, but don’t overcrowd them.
 As they dry, crowding will cause permanent indentations and change the shape of your flowerhead.
-Ideally, you want each flower to have its own space that will preserve its shape and allow air to circulate.
+Ideally, you want each flower to have its own space that will preserve its shape and have good air circulation.
+Also be sure to keep them in a cool spot out of direct sunlight.

 Decorate and Enjoy

 Use your vase of hydrangea to decorate and enjoy in your home!
-Just be sure to keep the blossoms out of direct sunlight.
+Just be sure to keep the blossoms out of bright light.
 Refill the water as needed until the hydrangea is no longer drinking any water.
 Then just allow them to sit until they are completely dry.
+Drying time will vary based on how much moisture each blossom had at the time of pruning, as well as other factors like humidity.
+For me, it takes about 2 weeks until they are completely dry.

 More Decorating Tips